 SEO for real estate agents is similar to other SEO initiatives with a few fundamental differences, the main one of which is keywords.
-If you’re a real estate agency looking to stand out from your competition on online searches, you’ll need to learn about your specific keywords and how to make them work their best for you.
+If you’re a real estate agency looking to stand out from your competition on online searches, you’ll need to learn about your specific, local keywords and how to make them work their best for you.

-SEO for Real Estate Agents
+Search Engine Optimization for Real Estate Agents

 Keyword research plays a vital role in SEO.
 Your keyword research will involve identifying a list of phrases describing what your real estate agency does.
 You can use this list to produce a significant amount of website traffic if you’ve picked the right keywords.
 This will make a high starting point for your SEO for real estate agents.
 Keyword research could just be described as modern market research.